 Hello!
-My name is Ben, and I am a 6th-year Astronomy Ph.D. candidate at Boston University.
-I am also currently a Smithsonian Astrophysical Observatory (SAO) predoctoral fellow where I work with Dr. Paul Green.
-I got my B.S. from Clarkson University in May 2016 with a physics major and a mathematics minor.
-I earned my Master's in Astronomy from Boston University in May 2018.
+My name is Ben, and I am postdoc in the Division of Physics, Mathematics and Astronomy at Caltech.
+I earned my B.S. from Clarkson University in May 2016 with a physics major and a mathematics minor.
+I earned my Ph.D. in Astronomy from Boston University in August 2022.

-As a graduate student, my research has revolved around the post-mass transfer binaries.
-Specifically, in my dissertation, I studied the dwarf carbon stars, main-sequence stars with a carbon enhanced atmosphere (C/O > 1).
+As a graduate student, my research revolved around post-mass transfer binaries.
+Specifically, in my dissertation, I studied the dwarf carbon stars, main-sequence stars with carbon enhanced atmospheres (C/O > 1).
 As main-sequence stars, they could not have produced their own carbon yet, and so have been enhanced by a companion.

 Using repeat epochs of SDSS spectra, I modeled the dC population.
 I found them to be consistent with a 100% binary fraction.
 I also found 34 new periodic dCs and a host of new short periods as well.
 Additionally, I have also characterized dCs as being chromospherically active from their X-ray emission.
 More information can be found in my Research section.